Biomass Boiler Cost

 How Much is a Biomass Boiler?

-Prices of biomass boilers vary considerably in the UK, but the reason they are so popular is they are still cheaper than other traditional heating systems due to the grants available under the Renewable Heat Incentive.
+The cost of biomass boilers can vary considerably in the UK, but the reason they are so popular is they are still cheaper than other traditional heating systems due to the grants available under the Renewable Heat Incentive.

 Below are some estimated costs to hire a specialist heating engineer to install a biomass boiler: